henlam1/GoPack/README.md

 # GoPack!
 App
-GoPack! is a MERN stack tripl planning app that will help you create, organize, and categorize your packing lists for your next adventures!
+GoPack! is a MERN stack trip planning app that will help you create, organize, and categorize your packing lists for your next adventures!

 ## 🚀 Live Demo
 [Try it here](https://gopack-client.onrender.com)